Course Outline

 Introduction to Kaizen for Government

-• The Kaizen philosophy and mindset
+• The philosophy and mindset of Kaizen

 • Continuous improvement versus reactive problem-solving

-Identifying Waste and Inefficiencies in Government Operations
+Identifying Waste and Inefficiencies for Government Operations

 • The eight types of waste (Muda)